 Imagine for a moment if there was an awards ceremony for marketing.
 Content writers, social media specialists, graphic designers, and social media strategists — all of us would arrive in limos and party like it was 1999 on the red carpet.
 Other award events, such as the Oscars and the BAFTAs, would be no competition for us.

-But do you know who the real star would be?
-Which digital marketing celebrity would be the first to stand on that stage?
+But do you have any idea who the true star of the show would be?
+Who of the famous people associated with digital marketing would be the first to take the stage?

 SEO Management Basics

 First things first: before you show up at the awards presentation, you need to brush up on all the celebs that are going to be there.
 This indicates that it is time to refresh your memory on the fundamentals of SEO management.

 Search engine optimization, often known as SEO, is just as essential to professionals in digital marketing as scripts are to actors and actresses.
 Search engine optimization (SEO) teaches us how to place our material in such a way that it will rank well on search engine results pages (SERPs) and be accessible to a greater number of our devoted followers.
 The objective is to achieve the position of number one search result, which is analogous to having a successful movie.

 What exactly does it mean to manage SEO?

 A search engine optimization manager’s responsibilities include managing content teams, supervising SEO strategy, and doing research on search engine algorithms in order to reliably provide superior results for customers.
 They also play a significant part in the administration of SEO campaigns.
 Imagine them as the filmmakers working on the set of a movie.
 (I’ve even heard of some SEO managers having those nice chairs with their names engraved on the back of them!)